 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial stataments of the Johnson County Fire District No. 1, Johnson County Consolidated Fire District No. 2, or Northwest Consolidated Fire District, which represents 19% of assets and deferred outflows of resources and 24% of revenues of aggregate discretely presented component units.
-The statements of Johnson County Fire District No. 1 and Johnson County Consolidated Fire District No. 2, and Northwest Consolidated Fire District No. 1 and Johnson County Fire District No. 1 and Johnson County Consolidated Fire District No. 2, which were prepared in accordance with the special purpose transwork included in the Kansss Municipal Audit and Accounting Guide, have been funitsed to us.
-We have asplied audit procedures on the conversion adjustments to the financial statements of the Johnson County Fire District No. 1 and Johnson County Group Consolidated Fire District No. 2, which conform those financial statements of Northwest Consolidated Fire District No. 1 and Johnson County Consolidated Fire District No. 2, which conform those financial statements of Northwest Consolidated Fire District No. 1 and Johnson County Consolidated Fire District No. 2, which conform use the set of Northwest Consolidated Fire District No. 3, of tor to those conversion adjustments, is based soley on the report of the other auditors.
-We conducted our opinion, insolar as it relates of America the Kansas Municipal Audit and Accounting Guide, and the standards applicable to financial audits contained in Government Auditing Standards generally accepted in the United States of America the Kansas Municipal Audit and Accounting Guide, and the standards applicable to financial audits contained in Government Auditing Standards generally accepted in the United States of America the Kansas Municipal Audit and Accounting Guide, and the standards applicable to financial astatements of the other audits of the other audits to obtain reasonab
+We did not audit the financial stataments of the Johnson County Fire District No. 1, Johnson County Consolidated Fire District No. 2, or Northwest Consolidated Fire District No. 2, which were prepared in accordance with the special purpose transwork included in the Kansas Municipal Audit and Accounting Guide, have been funitsed to us.
+We have applied audit procedures on the conversion adjustments to the financial statements of the Johnson County Fire District No. 1 and Johnson County Gensolidated Fire District No. 2, which conform those financial statements of Lohnson County Fire District No. 1, and Johnson County Gensolidated Fire District No. 2, which conform those financial statements to counting principles generally accepted in the United States of America.
+Our opinion, insofar as it relates to the amounts included for Johnson County Fire District No. 1, and Johnson County Consolidated Fire District No. 2, orbit ot those conversion adjustments, is based solely on the report of the other auditors.
+We conducted our opinion, insofar as it relates to the amounts included for the Northwest Consolidated Fire District, is based solely on the report of the other audits of Consolidated Fire District No. 2, and the conformation the United States of America the Kansas Municipal Audit and Accounting Guide, and the standards applicable to financial audits contained in Government Auditing Standards generally accepted in the United States.
+The Statements require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements of horthwest Consolidated Fire District No.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internation control relevant to the entity's proparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's intama' control.
+The procedures selected depend on the auditor's judgment, including the assessment of the fisks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internation control relevant to the entity separation and tait presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's intamai control.
 Accordingly, we express no such opinion.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by manegement, as well as evaluating the overall presentation of the financial statements.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of eignificant accounting estimates made by manegement, as well as evaluating the overall presentation of the financial statements.